Free delivery and quick, free installation

 • Only circulates existing air

-• Can stir up dust and allergens from floor
+• Can stir up dust and allergens from the floor

 • May just circulate hot air